sm3222/Kimi-K2/README.md

 ### Model Variants
 - **Kimi-K2-Base**: The foundation model, a strong start for researchers and builders who want full control for fine-tuning and custom solutions.
-- **Kimi-K2-Instruct**: The post-trained model best for drop-in, general-purpose chat and agentic experiences.
+- **Kimi-K2-Instruct**: The post-trained model, best for drop-in, general-purpose chat and agentic experiences.
 It is a reflex-grade model without long thinking.

 <div align="center">
   <picture>